Return to Reynolds Archive

-After arriving in the United States, he first settled in Hope, Arkansas, which is located in Hempstead County.
-He is enumerated in the1880 Census of Hempstead County as a gardener by profession.
-He was married to Louisa Tosdevin, born about 1858 in England.
-She is also listed in the 1880 census document.
+After arriving in the United States, Peter first settled in Hope, Arkansas, which is located in Hempstead County.
+He is enumerated in the 1880 Census of Hempstead County as a gardener by profession.
+Peter's brother, Harry LeParourel, is listed in the same household with him.
+Peter married Louisa Tosdevin in Pulaski County, Arkansas in 1880, She was born about 1858 in Guernsey.
+She is also listed in the 1880 Census document with her husband Peter.

-Peter married Elvira June Arnett in 1882, which was his second marriage.
-They had no children, but raised a girl named Iva.
-Iva lived with them until she married, but the Lepatourels never adopted her.
+Peter married Elvira June Arnett, January 01, 1882, which was his second marriage.
+They had no children, but raised a girl named Iva Jane LePatourel.
+It is interesting to note that the English word for Iva means a climbing evergreen ornamental plant.
+Iva lived with them until she married Erasmus Leonidas Reynolds, about 1902, but the Lepatourels' never adopted her.
 The family resided at 156 Henderson.

-Peter LePatourel established the first commercial greenhouse located in Hot Springs sometime after moving from Hope.
-The business was located between Oaklawn and Henderson Streets in what is now The Oaklawn Subdivision.
-The subdivision was platted in 1904 with Oaklawn Boulevard having an 18-foot wide median, but this was never built.
-This plat also refers to Higdon Ferry Road as "Hertz Ferry Road".
-Of the original business buildings in this area, the racetrack built in 1904 is the only one still standing.
+Peter LePatourel established the first commercial greenhouse located in Hot Springs sometime after moving from Hope around 1885.
+The business was located on the west side of Second Street between Henderson Streets in what is now The Oaklawn Subdivision.
+The subdivision was surveyed by J. R. Frank and platted in 1904 with Oaklawn Boulevard having an 18-foot wide median laid out by Advance Reality Investment Company, but the spacious avenue was never developed.
+The original plat was located in part of N. W, qt. of S. E. qt of S. W qt. of Sec.
+8 Township.
+3 S. Range, 19 W. Sometime after arriving in Garland County the PePatourels bought property in the same section Oaklawn that is located, description reads, S. E qt. of section 8 Township 3, along the Hunts Ferry Road.
+Hunts Ferry would later be changed to present day Hidgon Ferry Road .
+Of the original business buildings in this area, the racetrack built in 1904, is the only one still standing.
 Peter and Elvira built their home on land that was once a farm.
 A large grove of huge oak trees surrounded their house and front lawn.
-The area today is referred to as Oaklawn and was named because of the large oak trees that grew in there.
+The area today is referred to as Oaklawn and was named because of the large oak trees that grew there.

 In addition to growing vegetables in the greenhouses, Peter operated a large truck garden on the north side of Henderson Street that extended to what is now Oakwood Street.
-On his plot of land he grew crops of tomatoes, corn, cabbage, beans and other vegetables that he sold to local markets.
-A team of white mules was used to cultivate the crops and transport the crops in a wagon to the buyers.
+On this plot of land he grew crops of tomatoes, corn, cabbage, beans and other vegetables that he sold to local markets.
+In 1885 Peter bought a gray 10-year-old horse and a 10-year-old bray pony.
+The purchase also included a light two- horse wagon from John Loughran for $400.
+I can only speculate, but it's more than probable that the wagon and larger horse were used to deliver produce to the market.
+It is reasonable to assume that the small bay pony was used to pull a small weed cultivator between the vegetable garden rows.
+According to an article in The Record Volume 7, researched by Nellie Maner, a team of white mules was used to cultivate the crops and transport the crops in a wagon to the buyers.
+The use of the mules must have been later.
+Peter owned seven acres of property between McNahan and Terry Street, somewhere close to the Sunset Drive-in Theater on Central Avenue.
+This possibly could have been another track that was used to grow vegetables.

 A large pear orchard was located on the Oakland Boulevard. side with a row of pecan trees planted by Henderson and LePatourel from the alley to Central Ave.
 Some of these trees are still living and bearing.
-Next to one of his Greenhouses A large prized Marcehal Niel rose bush had been trained to grow next to one of the greenhouses growing nearly the entire length of the house.
+Next to one of his greenhouses, a large prized Marcehal Niel rose bush and had been trained to grow next to one of the greenhouses growing nearly the entire length of the house.

 Picture of Peter LePatourel's Greenhouse